platformsh/platformsh-docs/sites/friday/src/get-started/here/create-project.md

 ---
-title: Create a new project
+title: Create a project
-weight: 12
+weight: 10
 description: All you need to know about creating a new project with {{% vendor/name %}}
 ---